 Moffitt Cancer Center’s Genitourinary Oncology Program has a multispecialty team of world-renowned experts ready to help determine whether your symptoms indicate bladder cancer and, if so, develop an individualized treatment plan to address it.
 Surgical treatments at Moffitt Cancer Center are performed with the help of state-of-the-art technology, including robotic assistance and laparoscopy, all with the aim of minimizing the invasiveness of the procedure.
-Additionally, our skilled team of medical and radiation oncologists are equipped to provide the most effective chemotherapy and radiation therapy available anywhere in the world.
+Additionally, our skilled team of medical and radiation oncologists is equipped to provide the most effective chemotherapy and radiation therapy available anywhere in the world.
 We are a Comprehensive Cancer Center, as designated by the National Cancer Institute – the only such facility based in Florida, which means that we offer the most advanced treatment options available to help you live your life to the fullest.

 Contact Moffitt Cancer Center by calling 1-888-663-3488 or by completing our new patient registration form to learn more about our diagnostic techniques and treatment options to address bladder cancer symptoms.